-According to industry standards, all diamond clarity grading must done under 10-power magnification.
+According to industry standards, all diamond clarity grading must be done under 10-power magnification.
 Any flaws that are not detected within this range are considered to be non-existent.
 Magnification is done using a jeweler’s loupe, which is a small magnifying glass that is specifically designed to view gemstones.

 Natural inclusions, such as clouds, feathers, and crystals, will be found in most diamonds.
 Clouds are small specks or hazy areas.
 Feathers are small fractures.
 Crystals are mineral deposits that are trapped within the diamond.
-A cloud or feather won’t have much bearing on a grade report, however a crystal does affect the value of the diamond.

-Clarity is evaluated on a scale from F to I3:
+Diamond Clarity Grades – Clarity is evaluated on a scale from F to I3:

 The diamond is flawless and shows no inclusions or blemishes under any magnification.